-Found 110 - 120 results of 246 programs matching keyword "exploratorium america's cup green sea turtle turtles tagging ecology biology noaa san diego bay power plant marine"
+Found 110 - 120 results of 247 programs matching keyword "exploratorium america's cup green sea turtle turtles tagging ecology biology noaa san diego bay power plant marine"

+Join the Exploratorium as we connect live for the first time with NOAA's newest ship, the Okeanos Explorer.
+The Okeanos is on its maiden voyage, traveling from Hawaii to Indonesia.
+We will talk with scientists on the ship and discover what kind of research they are conducting.
 NOAA Chief Scientist Steve Hammond and Okeanos Commander Joe Pica introduce us to the capabilities of the new NOAA research vessel, the Okeanos Explorer, as it sets out on its maiden voyage to Indonesia.
 ROV footage and maps courtesy of NOAA Office of Ocean Exploration and Research.
 Annette Young Smith, along with her neighbors, transformed a littered patch of grass and weeds on a median strip in San Francisco's Bayview District into a lush neighborhood garden full of decorative and edible plants.
 Video teaser for the upcoming launch of the new Exploratorium website, 'Never Lost'.
 Learn a little bit about Polynesian Navigation in anticipation of the full website The Exploratorium TV crew caught up with Exploratorium Living Systems director, Dr. Kristina Yu, at After Dark: Sexplorations.
 Kristina confirmed it for us—sex is all around us, all the time.
 This After Dark event featured a special installation of the Cubatron by Bay Area artist and engineer Mark Lottor.
 A visually stunning favorite of music and art festival audiences, the Cubatron is a 3–D light sculpture made from 8–x–8-foot modular cubes, each containing 1,000 individually programmable RGB LEDs.
 Viewed from any direction—even underneath—the Cubatron’s thousands of programmed pixels paint exquisite arrays of color that cascade in spectacularly dynamic patterns.
 Join A, K. C. Cole, author of Something Incredibly Wonderful Happens: Frank Oppenheimer and the World He Made Up, in conversation with Exploratorium Director Dr. Dennis Bartels, eminent San Francisco Chronicle science writer David Perlman, Cinema Arts Director Liz Keim, and Exploratorium physicist Thomas Humphrey.
 A question-and-answer session followed the panel discussion.

 Produced by Thorne Films, this very early 1972 film details some of the history and thought that went into the creation of the Exploratorium as told by its founding director, Frank Oppenheimer.
 Geologist Chistina Riesselman explains how studying 3-million-year-old sediment from Antarctica is providing a glimpse of what our planet's climate might look like if atmospheric carbon dioxide continues to rise as projected.
 In May 2009, the ROV Jason captured these images of violent explosions of the West Mata volcano near Fiji.
 At almost 4,000 feet underwater, this is the deepest erupting volcano ever witnessed and captured on video.
 It's also the first time anyone has ever observed the formation of deep-ocean seafloor as it's happening.
-We speak with biologist David Ainley, who has been studying Adelie penguins in Antarctica for more than 25 years